-Foot care Nursing services is under a category of 'Personal care' in Canada, we are still to provide foot care health care to any of our patients in residential or long term care homes and have a duty to do so, including to do our follow up care, we do not do manicures, we are not to be compared to hairdressers, or a nail spa.
+Foot care Nursing services is under a category of 'Personal care' in residential or long term care homes in Canada, we are Health care professionals it is health care, we are still to provide foot care health care to any of our patients in residential or long term care homes and have a duty to do so, including to do our follow up care, we do not do manicures, we are not to be compared to hairdressers, or a nail spa.
 We are a Health Care Service.
 An essential Caregiver, we are to be faciitated in when it is urgent care in residential or long term care homes.

 I do not go where there is an outbreak when someone is in self isolation for 14 days.
 We always follow public health infection control practices.
 IPAC.

 I have asymptomatic covid tests weekly to biweekly, to keep myself and others safe.